-A bureau director, on behalf of the City, may grant up to eighty (80) hours additional paid leave per calendar year to non-represented employees who are not eligible for overtime compensation.
-The intent of management leave is to recognize exceptional additional individual efforts, performance and achievements, including but not limited to beyond the standard workweek.
-The granting of management leave and the amount of leave awarded, is at the discretion of the bureau director and does not constitute guaranteed time off for non-represented employees who are exempt from overtime compensation.
-Eligibility for management leave for non-represented FLSA exempt employees in the Fire Bureau is subject to Fire Bureau work rules.
+A bureau director, on behalf of the City, may grant up to eighty (80) hours additional paid leave per calendar year to nonrepresented employees who are not eligible for overtime compensation.
+The intent of management leave is to recognize the additional individual efforts, performance and achievements beyond the standard workweek.
+The granting of management leave, and the amount of leave awarded, is at the discretion of the bureau director and does not constitute guaranteed time off for non-represented employees who are exempt from overtime compensation.
+53-hour FLSA exempt employees in the Fire Bureau may receive 106 hours of management leave per calendar year.